baseboxorg/community-node/README.md

 Our Mission is to become an intellectual asset for the community.
 The Tron project itself is open source, and we expect other cryptocurrencies to use the Tron application as a starting point for their blockchain networks.
 Other Distributed Proof of Stake cryptocurrencies may adopt Tron's Super Representative structure, and those Super Representatives will be creating organizations very similar to ours.

+We chose to make our project Open Source in order to provide a resource for those who come after us.
 We are indeed pioneers in a brave new world and many will follow in our footsteps.
 Let us light their way.

 You are encouraged to join us and become a part of our group.
 It's people just like you who we want to include in this effort.
 Thanks!